Best Selling Shows

 Cirque du Soleil Shows

-Sexy-sweet costumes styled after Rosie the Riveter, '60s beachwear and other images of Americana help the dancers paint pictures of each decade of the pin-ups' reign.
-Sinclair's radiant gowns and sequined leotards make a splash -- but don't expect her to show off what's underneath.
-"Pin Up" is subtly sexy.
+Sexy-sweet costumes styled after Rosie the Riveter, a stewardess for Claire Air, halloween, the Fourth of July and other images of Americana allow the dancers to paint pictures of each decade of the pin ups' reign.
+Sinclair's radiant gowns make a splash.
+In a couple numbers, Sinclair does a classic striptease, showing off her world-famous curves, leaving little to the imagination.

 One of the show's most delightful scenes, Sinclair, in a demure nightie, plays hide-and-seek with an enchanted pillow.
-In another, drummer Brian Czach leaves his drum set to play on the miced platform where dancer Sarah Short taps.
-He makes his way into the audience to tap on tables and glasses.
+In another, the drummer leaves his drum set to play on a platform where a dancer dressed in America's favorite pastime uniform taps in a friendly competition against the drummer.
+Smith, meanwhile, sings "Take Me Out to the Ball Game."

 From January to December, this show is a playful tour through glamorous days gone by.
 It's more than a little classy and a lot clever.